simphony/simphony-osp/README.md

 - PyYaml (on Windows, use <https://stackoverflow.com/a/33673823>) for parsing yaml files
 - numpy for vector attributes of cuds
 - websockets for the transport layer
-- sqlalchemy for the sqlalchemy wrapper
 - requests for sending cuds to a server
 - unittest2 to run unittests
 - pympler for the performance test
 - responses for unittesting requests
+- simphony_dummy_simulation_wrapper for testing (See https://gitlab.cc-asp.fraunhofer.de/simphony/wrappers/dummy-simulation-wrapper)

 ## Installation